 Prior to his legal career, he was a Teaching Fellow at Stanford Law School, a television news reporter in Wisconsin and a United States Congressional candidate.

-As an active member of the greater Phoenix community, Aronson is a Foundation Board Member of Honor Health Foundation.
+As an active member of the greater Phoenix community, Aronson was a Foundation Board Member of Honor Health Foundation and John C. Lincoln Foundation for ten years.
 He has served on multiple political committees and is a respected lecturer for a variety of CLE courses.

 Martindale-Hubbell has awarded Aronson its highest “AV Preeminent 5.0 out of 5″ peer-review rating for legal ability and ethics.
-He has also been named to the Best Lawyers in America and Southwest Super Lawyers, 2007 – 2016.
+Aronson was named Lawyer of the Year in Phoenix for Eminent Domain and Condemnation law in both 2014 and 2017 by U.S. World News and Report.
+He has also been named to The Best Lawyers In America©, 2007-2021, and Southwest Super Lawyers for over 10 years.

 After graduating from the University of Illinois with a bachelors degree in Finance, Aronson continued his education at Stanford University, receiving both a masters degree in Broadcast Communications and a juris doctorate from Stanford Law School.